ljestaciocerquin/Med_Align_Net/README.md

 This repository provides an implementation for the alignment of medical images.
 Medical Alignment Networks are designed to align pairs of images, whether they are from the same patient or different patients.
 Specifically, a moving image is aligned to a fixed image using both affine and deformable transformations.

+⚠️ **Important**
+This project is actively progressing, with ongoing refinements to the code.
+We are happy to hear any suggestions or feedback you might have.
+Don’t hesitate to open an issue or submit a pull request!

 ## Datasets

 We use two evaluation datasets: